axionjs/axionsjs-mcp-server/README.md

-# AxionsJS MCP Server v2.2
+# AxionJS MCP Server v2.2

-A Model Context Protocol (MCP) server for the AxionsJS component library, providing AI assistants with tools to discover, install, and generate code using AxionsJS components.
+A Model Context Protocol (MCP) server for the [AxionJS component library](https://www.axionjs.com), providing AI assistants and developer tools with a unified API to discover, install, and generate code using AxionJS components, themes, and utilities.

 ## 🚀 What's New in v2.2

-- **Component Code Fetching**: Enhanced ability to fetch actual component source code from AxionsJS registry
+- **Component Code Fetching**: Enhanced ability to fetch actual component source code from AxionJS registry
 - **Multi-Endpoint Support**: Tries multiple API endpoints (`/r/styles/{style}/{name}.json`, `/r/{name}.json`) for maximum compatibility
 - **Graceful Fallbacks**: Falls back to component metadata when code endpoints are unavailable
 - **Robust Error Handling**: Improved error handling with informative warnings and fallback strategies